nettybun/styletakeout/readme.md

 const classname = somethingElse`padding: 5rem`;
 ```

-Doesn't work since the macro is pointed to the line about `css`, sees that it's
-not being used in the form `` css`...` `` and throws an error.

 ### Variable declaration

-This is done with `decl` which looks like an object but isn't.
+This is done with `decl`.
+It looks like an object but isn't.
 Remember there's
 no understanding of JS here, so the use of an object is entirely for your own
 organizational purposes.
 Try thinking of `decl.colors.blue` as the one long
 variable name like `decl-colors-blue` because that's literally how it's handled.

-Project-wide, `decl` is global.
-They're not constants though - the last file to
-write wins, so please be careful.
+Variables are global and mutable.
+The last file to write wins.

 Because the macro is processed in isolation, it can only handle strings and
 template literals that reference other `decl` variables (read the next section